telegrapher/kubernetes-the-hard-ware-way/docs/03-compute-resources.md

 ```
 for i in {1,2}; do for j in {1..3}; do ssh 192.168.10.$i$j uname -a ;done; done
 ```

-## Configuring SSH Access

-SSH will be used to configure the controller and worker instances.
-When connecting to compute instances for the first time SSH keys will be generated for you and stored in the project or instance metadata as describe in the [connecting to instances](https://cloud.google.com/compute/docs/instances/connecting-to-instance) documentation.

 Next: [Provisioning a CA and Generating TLS Certificates](04-certificate-authority.md)